-The first impact to importers will be the release of CARM’s new Customs Client Portal (CCP).
+The first impact to importers will be the release of the CARM Customs Portal (CCP).

 All importers will need to register for CCP access once it is released in the first quarter of 2021.
 Please note that this is mandatory.
 Failure to register will prevent customs release of your goods at the border.

 Through the CCP, importers will have the ability to manage a variety of customs processes.
 Read more about the portal’s features here.

 You’ll be able to:

 - manage your CBSA daily activity notices and monthly statement of account